7 Days of Lodge-based Multi-Sport

 Most of Cafayate’s winery options are set within walking distance.
 Today we’ll stroll to Bodega Nanni, Bodega Domingo Hermanos, Tierra Colorado and El Porvenir de Cafayate for vineyard and cellar tours, as well as tastings of elegant local wines like malbec, tannat, and torrontés.
 Cafayate is renowned for the Torrontés grape which is only grown in Argentina, so we’ll be sure to try the crisp white wines it produces.
 For lunch, we’ll enjoy an outdoor terrace while grazing over a variety of small plates, like baked macaroni and cheese with truffle oil, beef empanadas, or bandiola, an Argentinean pork shoulder sandwich.

-Day Five: Explore outlying vineyards by bicycle (with vehicle support)
+Day Four: Explore outlying vineyards by bicycle (with vehicle support)

 Today we’ll bike to Finca las Nubes, El Porvenir de los Andes, Amalaya, Bodega Etchart, and many more!
 A short bike ride north of town, Burbujas de Altura serves sparkling wine made with 100 percent torrontés.
 To the south, we’ll visit Bodegas Etchart, which dates back to 1850 and pours award-winning wines in a gated-off ranch setting.
+A mile from the town center at Bodego El Esteco, founded in 1892, taste a range of signature local varietals at the transporting colonial-era property, set behind grand iron gates.
 A 15-minute ride into the hills leads to the modern Piattelli Vineyards, where you can sit on the gorgeous open-air terrace overlooking the vineyards to taste through a variety of wines while indulging in traditional Argentinian lunch fare.
-Or just over a mile from the town center at Bodego El Esteco, founded in 1892, taste a range of signature local varietals at the transporting colonial-era property, set behind grand iron gates.
-We may tack on a meal at the on-site restaurant La Rosa, where they sometimes grill whole goats and use fresh vegetables and herbs from their garden.
-Or for something more casual, La Casa de las Empandas is all about—what else?—empanadas, but some of the best you’ll have.
-For traditional Argentinean grilled meats, we’ll visit the authentic Parrillada El Gallito for a no-frills grill to get our fill.
-And we’ll be sure to hit one of the heladerias (ice cream parlors) on the square for another local favorite: wine-flavored ice cream and sorbet.
+And we’ll be sure to hit one of the heladerias (ice cream parlors) on the square for another local favourite: wine-flavoured ice cream and sorbet.

 A great half-day hike for the adventurous minded, we have a choice to cycle or drive out to the trailhead where we’ll start this trek up to several beautiful waterfalls.
 An enjoyable but challenging trek, this route requires river crossings, some scrambling and lots of adventurous obstacles along the way.
 The entire trail will lead you to 7 waterfalls, so bring your bathing suit to take a dip and cool off.